airthreesixty/website-air360/content/en/blog/ec-ux-analysis-for-platform-migration.md

 you're not just guessing; you're using what you've learned to make it better for your customers.
 Remember, learning from the past helps you do better in the future.

-Before making a monumental shift in your e-commerce strategy, remember: it's the [insights](/en/product/website-analysis/) from what was once unknown that will illuminate the path to do better in the future.
+Before making a monumental shift in your e-commerce strategy, remember, it's the [insights](/en/product/website-analysis/) from what was once unknown that will illuminate the path to do better in the future.